 Knowledge is Power

 About 66% of survey takers want to learn more about personalizing and targeting employee communications.
 Communicators are taking a page from the marketing handbook and learning that personalization yields better engagement results.
 Measurement continues to be a common theme with 53% of respondents wanting to learn how they can better measure their content and tools’ effectiveness.
 Communicators also are interested in learning more about how they can become better communication advisors to their CEOs and senior leadership and how their employees can become content creators.
-Full survey responses are below and in this infographic.
+Full survey responses are below.

 So what’s next?
 Based on the survey results, it’s clear that the role of the internal communicator is changing and the needs of communicators are also evolving.
-Join SocialChorus and And Then Communications on Wednesday, June 21, for a live webinar in which we will be addressing tips and ideas on how to respond to some of these pain points and opportunities.
-Save your seat for Earning Your Seat at the Table: From Trusted Advisors to Enterprise Change Managers: How the role of the communicator is changing.
-Register today to attend the session!
+Watch SocialChorus and And Then Communications webinar on-demand in which we will be addressing tips and ideas on how to respond to some of these pain points and opportunities.
+Earning Your Seat at the Table: From Trusted Advisors to Enterprise Change Managers: How the role of the communicator is changing.
+Watch now!